frans0i-cyber/cybersec-labs/tryhackme/README.md

 ## ✅ Completed Modules

 - 🔹 **Linux Fundamentals pt.
+2**
+  Learning how to log in to a Linux machine using SSH, how to advance your commands, file system interaction.

+- 🔹 **Linux Fundamentals pt.
 1**
   Learn to run some of the first essential commands on an interactive terminal.